Radowan0/Problem_Set_01_Xray_Classification/README.md

-## This project builds a CNN model to classify Chest X-ray images into two main categories:
+## This project builds a CNN model to classify Chest X-ray images into two main categories: Normal & Pneumonia
-Normal and Pneumonia

 This project uses TensonFlow/keras, data augmentation, CNN architecture, and training visualition